qweasgg/Are-u-Hungry---Lab-1---Variant-2/README.md

 ## Changelog

+- 17.04.2024 - 2
+  Override the iteration method of the array.
+  Write the remaining API functions.

 - 17.04.2024 - 1
   Implement other functions of dynamic arrays, such as reversing arrays, filtering data, map structure.